Pri3D: Can 3D Priors Help 2D Representation Learning?: Conclusion

-This work was supported by a TUM-IAS Rudolf Mo{\ss}bauer Fellowship, the ERC Starting Grant Scan2CAD (804724), the German Research Foundation (DFG) Grant Making Machine Learning on Static and Dynamic 3D Data Practical, a Google Research Grant, and the ZD.B/bidt.
+{ \textbf{Acknowledgments} This work was supported by a TUM-IAS Rudolf Mo{\ss}bauer Fellowship, the ERC Starting Grant Scan2CAD (804724), the German Research Foundation (DFG) Grant Making Machine Learning on Static and Dynamic 3D Data Practical, a Google Research Grant, and the Bavarian State Ministry of Science and the Arts as coordinated by the Bavarian Research Institute for Digital Transformation (bidt).}

 { }